nishat-1998/Super-Mart-Server/README.md

 # SUPER MART WEB APP

-A Single page service app where people are able to select plumber service in their book service and more with their information to Dashboard.
+A Single page E-commarce app where people are able to select product in their buy now and more with their information to navbar.

 [LIVE WEBSITE](https://super-mart-bd.web.app/) | [Live API Server]()